AdobeDocs/analytics.en/help/analyze/report-builder/data-requests/c-report-types/report-path-fallout.md

 ---
-description: Describes how report builder supports pathing and fallout reports and how the implementation differs from Reports & Analytics.
+description: Describes how Report Builder supports pathing and fallout reports and how the implementation differs from Reports & Analytics.
 title: Path and path fallout reports in Report Builder
 feature: Report Builder
 role: User, Admin